3.4 Supported Lodgings

 - Give the applicants a copy of the Assessment (excluding third party information) to read on completion.
 They should be invited to comment and may contribute an addendum if they wish.

 - Book an appointment for application to be heard at Panel, inform applicants of the date and make sure that they fully understand the role of the Panel.

-During the assessment process the Manager will:
+During the assessment process the Line Manager will be responsible to:

 - Undertake a management audit of the applicants file during the Assessment.
 The file should be signed by the Manager who has audited it.
 Any queries should be addressed and recorded within the supervision process.

 - Read and sign the Assessment prior to presentation to Panel.

 - In the event of a difference of opinion regarding an area of assessment, the Manager or equivalent should appoint an independent worker (i.e., not the Supported Accommodation Worker) to conduct an independent visit.
 The independent visitor will write a report of their visit which must accompany other papers sent to panel.

 The Panel is held quarterly.
 The Panel confirms registrations, re-registrations and de-registrations.

 - Send the papers to the Panel Clerk so that they arrive at least 10 days before the Panel date.
 Papers must include: